 In May 2010, the FASB issued amended guidance on fair value to largely achieve common fair value measurement and disclosure requirements between U.S. GAAP and IFRS.
-The new accounting guidance does not extend the use of fair value but rather provides guidance about how fair value should be determined.
-For U.S. GAAP, most of the changes are clarifications of existing guidance or wording changes to align with IFRS.
-Amendments that clarify the Board's intent under existing requirements include: (a) use of the highest and best use and valuation premise concept should be limited to nonfinancial assets; (b) disclosure should include quantitative information about the unobservable inputs used in a fair value measurement that is categorized within Level 3 of the fair value hierarchy; and (c) the fair value of an instrument classified in an entity's equity should be valued from the perspective of a market participant that holds that instrument as an asset.
-The amended guidance changes requirements as follows: (a) disclosures are expanded, particularly those relating to fair value measurements based on unobservable inputs, (b) fair value measurements for financial assets and liabilities based on a net position are permitted if market or credit risks are managed on a net basis and other criteria are met, and (c) premiums and discounts are allowed only if a market participant would also include them in the fair value measurement.
-This accounting update is effective for public companies for interim or annual periods beginning after December 15, 2011, with early adoption permitted.
-We expect to make the additional disclosures required in 2012.
+The new accounting guidance did not extend the use of fair value but rather provided guidance about how fair value should be determined.
+For U.S. GAAP, most of the changes were clarifications of existing guidance or wording changes to align with IFRS.
+The amended guidance expanded disclosure, particularly that relating to fair value measurements based on unobservable inputs, permitted fair value measurements for financial assets and liabilities on a net position if market or credit risks are managed on a net basis and other criteria are met, and allowed premiums and discounts only if a market participant would also include them in the fair value measurement.
+This accounting update was effective for public companies for interim or annual periods beginning after December 15, 2011, with early adoption permitted.
+The adoption of this accounting guidance, effective with the three months ended March 31, 2012, did not impact the Company's consolidated financial statements or disclosure.